Purpose

 Wait for your data to sync

 Once connected, Daylit starts an initial sync to pull in your customers, invoices, and payment history.
-You can monitor progress on the Settings → Integrations page — the sync status indicator shows whether the connection is idle, syncing, or has encountered an error.The initial sync may take a few minutes depending on the size of your AR portfolio.
+You can monitor progress on the Settings → Integrations page — the sync status indicator shows whether the connection is idle, syncing, or has encountered an error.The initial sync may take up to 24 hours depending on the size of your AR portfolio.
 Subsequent syncs happen automatically in the background.

 Review your AR dashboard